 For example: if I am not independent then I am going to be abused, or let down, or left in a lurch, or taken advantage of… lots of bad consequences…

-- if I am not arguing then I am going to be crushed… or something like that.
+- If I am not arguing, not justifying then I am going to be crushed… or something like that.

 - If I am not right then I am nothing